kbarber/puppetlabs-firewall/docs/vagrant_image_maintenance.markdown

 You should at that point have a file 'centos-58-64bit.box' in the current directory.

-You can test this box by using 'vagrant add' if you like, and attempting to run the acceptance tests as per those instructions.
+You can test this box by using 'vagrant box add' if you like, and attempting to run the acceptance tests as per those instructions.

 Reference